 There are ways you can protect your alleyway, which will end up protecting your home as well.

 - Upgrade your fence.
-When I purchased my home, I had a three foot chain link fence between my backyard and the alleyway.
+When I purchased my home, I had a three-foot chain link fence between my backyard and the alleyway.
 That let anyone walking by see inside of my backyard, even leaving the opportunity for them to jump the fence into my backyard.
-After a couple incidents, I replaced the chain link fence with a tall, wood fence.
+After a couple of incidents, I replaced the chain link fence with a tall, wood fence.

 - Clean up your section of the alleyway.
 I go in my alleyway and pull up any weeds in the dirt, pick up any trash, clean the alley in front of my garage, and so on.
 This keeps my area well kept.
-Occasionally, I clean up my neighbors portion of the alleyway, include the neighbor directly across from my home.
+Occasionally, I clean up my neighbor's portion of the alleyway, including the neighbor directly across from my home.

 - Assume your neighbors won't take care of their portion of the alleyway.
 I had one neighbor who had a bunch of dry weeds everywhere, trash, and a fence that was falling apart.
 They didn't care about keeping up their part of the alleyway.